 We all speak of the dreaded " flare up" but do we all experience the same symptoms ?
 For my own curiosity I'd like to know what others call their flare up .
 A flare to me is my whole body filled with aching , burning , stinging relentless pain.
 My mind becomes cloudy, thoughts make no sense, speaking becomes hard because the brain and mouth aren't working together .
-Nothing takes the pain away, no amount of drugs, therapy or rest eases it, it's like the flare takes over and… read more
+Nothing takes the pain away, no amount of drugs, therapy or rest eases it, it's like the flare takes over and ravages your body… read more

 Comfort is not usually a word surrounding Fibromyalgia sufferers.
 But I have to tell you, I'm so happy that I have come up with this idea.
 Some of you may have already known this trick and maybe I'm the last one to know.
 But at a risk of sounding ridiculous, here it goes.
 I have suffered with the pain of fibromyalgia along with the rest of you.
 I must say, even wearing clothes gets painful at times.
 I especially dislike wearing shorts or jeans or skirts.
-Basically anything… read more
+Basically anything around my… read more

 For years when I come home after being out I find myself sitting in my car for about an hour or more unable to move feeling exhausted and down.
 For a long time I thought it had to do with my PTSD but tonight I think it is due to fibro fog and fatigue??